kubernetes-sigs/gateway-api-inference-extension/site-src/guides/index.md

    The following instructions assume you would like to cleanup ALL resources that were created in this quickstart guide.
    Please be careful not to delete resources you'd like to keep.

-   1. Uninstall the InferencePool, InferenceModel, and model server resources
+   1. Uninstall the InferencePool, InferenceObjective and model server resources

       ```bash
       kubectl delete -f https://github.com/kubernetes-sigs/gateway-api-inference-extension/raw/main/config/manifests/inferencepool-resources.yaml --ignore-not-found